Cap-go/website/content/blog/how-version-work-in-capgo.md

 ---

-Capgo use 2 main variable to manage versions in your Capacitor app:
+Capgo uses 2 main variables to manage versions in your Capacitor app:
   - Native version
   - JavaScript versions